The 6 most popular test automation frameworks – and which one is right for you

 Integration with CI/CD tools

 Integration capabilities with your existing CI/CD pipeline are crucial for maintaining efficient workflows.
 Selenium and T-Plan integrate seamlessly with tools like Jenkins, CircleCI, and Azure DevOps, allowing automated tests to run as part of the build process.
-This integration is vital for early detection of issues and continuous delivery of high-quality software.
+This integration is vital for early detection of issues, automated API testing, and continuous delivery of high-quality software.

 Scalability and performance